 (4) The warranty shall not apply if Customer makes changes to the Goods nor shall it apply for defects that are caused by normal wear and tear or by improper handling, installation, storage, transport, disinfection or cleaning.

-(5) Medline makes no other warranty, express or implied, in particular as to the suitability of the Goods for a specific purpose.
+(5) Save to the extent required by law, Medline makes no other warranty, express or implied, in particular as to the suitability of the Goods for a specific purpose.

 (1) Nothing in these Conditions shall limit or exclude Medline's liability for: